 A progressive dialer combines elements of preview and power dialers.
 Agents have access to information before a call, and the dialer automatically connects the call after a brief preview period.

-Progressive dialers are popular call center dialers, as they provide a hybrid of agent control and speed to connect.
+Progressive dialers are popular call center dialers, as they offer a hybrid of agent control and speed in connecting calls.

 Key benefits: